koendv/arm_can_tool/README.md

 - using DMA to GPIO for SWD/JTAG. rewrite swdptap_seq_out() and swdptap_seq_out_parity() using timer and dma to gpio, busy waiting until dma finishes.

 The at32f405 has 256 kbyte flash, shadowed in ram for running in zero wait state.
 Of these 256 kbyte flash, at the moment less than 32 kbyte are used for the uf2 bootloader.
 There is room.

+### UF2 Bootloader

+Comparison between SWD programming internal flash and UF2 programming external QSPI flash is not straightforward, as paths differ.
+This said, the UF2 bootloader programs the "arm can tool" firmware into the AT32F405’s QSPI flash at over 60 kbyte/s, indicating strong performance of CherryUSB, the UF2 implementation and QSPI subsystem.

 ## Single Wire Output